<?xml version="1.0" encoding="utf-8" ?>

 <link>http://www.mursi.org/news-items/the-death-of-komorakora</link>

-<description>Komorakora, who died in January 2012, was the komoru (politico-ritual leader) of the northern Mursi for most of the last fifty years.
+<description>Komorakora, who died on 21 January 2012, was the komoru (politico-ritual leader) of the northern Mursi for most of the last fifty years.

 </description>